wundergraph/wundergraph/packages/sdk/src/client/README.md

 Methods that initiate a network request throw a `ResponseError` or `Error` if the request fails to initiate or the response is not 2xx.
 You can be sure that the request was successful if the method doesn't throw an error.

+## Limitations

+- Subscriptions are not supported server side